-The section highlights the efforts of the Kingdom of Saudi Arabia to build an ambitious and integrated society through effective partnerships with civil society in the private sector and non-profit organizations, with the aim of achieving high GDP and economic growth that reflects on the quality of life and maximizes social impact in building a stable, balanced and unified country.
+The section highlights the efforts of Saudi Arabia to build an ambitious and integrated society through effective partnerships with civil society in the private sector and non-profit organizations, to achieve high GDP and economic growth that reflects on the quality of life and maximizes social impact in building a stable, balanced and unified country.
 Here, you will gain insight into the aim of partnerships with civil society, partnerships with non-profit organizations and the national initiatives available to support non-profit organizations.

-The Kingdom of Saudi Arabia realizes that building an ambitious and integrated society is done through effective partnerships with the civil society in the private sector and non-profit organizations.
-Thus achieving an increase in the domestic product and economic growth that is reflected in the quality of life, and maximizing the social impact in building a stable, balanced and united nation.
+Saudi Arabia realizes that building an ambitious and integrated society is done through effective partnerships with civil society in the private sector and non-profit organizations.
+Thus achieving an increase in the domestic product and economic growth reflected in the quality of life and maximizing the social impact in building a stable, balanced and united nation.

 Partnership with non-profit organizations

-The Kingdom has an influential role and major contributions to charitable work, through a group of state institutions, including the Agency for Social Development in the Ministry of Human Resources and Social Development and others.
-The responsibility of these institutions is about supervising civil bodies, such as charitable societies, institutions, cooperative societies, committees and centers for social and civil development, and the consolidation of these concepts among segments of society, in addition to supporting the establishment of funds that contribute to meeting societal and development needs.
+Saudi Arabia has an influential role and major contributions to charitable work through a group of state institutions, including the Social Development Sector in the Ministry of Human Resources and Social Development and others.
+The responsibility of these institutions is to supervise civil bodies, such as charitable societies, institutions, cooperative societies, committees and centers for social and civil development, and the consolidation of these concepts among segments of society, in addition to supporting the establishment of funds that contribute to meeting societal and development needs.

-The National Initiatives to Support the non-Profit Organizations
+The following sections summarize the National Initiatives to Support non-Profit Organizations:

 Ministry of Environment, Water and Agriculture’s Initiatives

-An initiative aims at developing organic farming techniques to serve the environment and society.
+Udhwi (Organic): An initiative that aims at to develop organic farming techniques to serve the environment and society.
 Cooperation is presented by providing electronic services for organic farms and farms under transition to organic farms in these areas:

-Providing support for documentation and inspection costs for organic and rms under transition to organic farms.
+- Providing support for documentation and inspection costs for organic farms and the ones that are under transition to organic farms

 Ministry of Human Resources and Social Development’s Initiatives

-A non-profit fund was established in 2011 with a capital of 100 million riyals at the initiative and funding of the Sulaiman bin Abdulaziz Al-Rajhi Charitable Foundation and in strategic partnership with the Ministry of Human Resources and Social Development.
-It aims to finance investment projects for charitable organizations in the Kingdom of Saudi Arabia as a good loan with the aim of contributing to achieving the financial sustainability of these bodies.
+The Societies' Financial Sustainability Fund: A non-profit fund was established in 2011 with a capital of 100 million riyals at the initiative and funding of the Sulaiman bin Abdulaziz Al-Rajhi Charitable Foundation and in strategic partnership with the Ministry of Human Resources and Social Development.
+It aims to finance investment projects for charitable organizations in Saudi Arabia as a good loan to contribute to achieving the financial sustainability of these bodies.

-A civil association that educates the community on the role and importance of franchising, prepares qualified national youth working in franchising projects, and encourages local scientific research in the field of franchising.
+Franchise Association: A civil association that educates the community on the role and importance of franchising, prepares qualified national youth working on franchising projects, and encourages local scientific research in franchising.

-- Immediately Registering families and providing the necessary services for them.
+- Immediately Register families and provide the necessary services for them

 - an academy to enhance the family's skills in quality of life.